BMW i3 hatchback review (2013-2022)

 - Average electric range

-Every i3 is a pleasure to drive, though, and just as enjoyable for passengers, thanks to an interior that matches the space-age exterior looks.
+Every i3 is a pleasure to drive, though, and just as enjoyable for passengers, thanks to a clean and modern-looking interior that matches the space-age exterior looks.
 Among the unusual features are a flat floor and rear doors that hinge from the rear rather than the front.
 Underneath the i3 is made from carbon fibre, a material that is both light and strong – and traditionally extremely expensive.
 BMW has developed a clever process to create the material using renewable energy so it keeps the cost – and environmental footprint – of the car as low as possible.

-The i3 also feels hi-tech when you get underway.
+The i3 also feels hi-tech when you get under way.
 Both models have an impressive turn of speed from a standstill, while making barely any noise as they pull away.
 Inside, the i3 feels like no other car and comes with a list of standard equipment that reinforces its futuristic character.
-All models come with sat nav, automatic headlights and wipers, heat protection glazing, heated front seats, parking sensors and a DAB digital radio.
+All models come with sat-nav, automatic headlights and wipers, heat protection glazing, heated front seats, parking sensors and a DAB digital radio.
 In place of conventional dashboard dials, the i3 has two colour screens that display everything from sat-nav directions to your current speed.

 As the i3 is a small car, you wouldn’t expect limousine-like space inside and indeed there are just four seats and quite a small boot.
 But the interior has been beautifully designed to make the most of every inch of space and feels light and airy thanks to cleverly chosen materials and interior textures.

 Even though it’s been on the market for a few years, the i3 continues to turn heads on the road – it’s a lot more striking than many far more expensive cars.
 A generous battery life means it’ll fit neatly into the daily driving patterns of many urban motorists.
-You could say it makes plug-in hybrid rivals like the Volkswagen Golf GTE look somewhat old-fashioned.

 See how this car scored on our sister site DrivingElectric